digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

    :widths: 50 50
    :width: 100%

    * - In ``r-1.0.0``:
+     - In ``r-2.0.0``:

+   * - .. code-block:: daml

             module M where

             data Ret = Ret with

             template V
               with
                 p : Party
               where
                 signatory p

                 choice C : Ret
                   with
                     i : Int
                   controller p
                   do return Ret

-     -  In ``r-2.0.0``:
+     - .. code-block:: daml

             module M where

             data Ret = Ret with
               j : Optional Int

             template V
               with
                  p : Party
                where
                  signatory p

                  choice C : Ret
                    with
                      i : Int
                      j : Optional Int
                    controller p
                    do return Ret with j = j

 Also assume a ledger that contains a contract of type ``V`` written by ``r-1.0.0``.